Sourdface/example-retro-3d/README.md

 ![Screenshot](./screenshot.png)

+[Play Now](https://bradharms.github.io/inthepipes-game)

+> **NOTE:** For best results, play in the browser's full-screen mode on a 16:9 screen.

 ## How to Play

-[Play Now](https://bradharms.github.io/inthepipes-game)

 This app requires no build tools or local software other than a common, modern web browser.
 Chrome-based browsers are preferred, but other browsers should also work.

-To run the app from your own system, download or clone all files and open `index.html` in a web browser.
-For best results, play in the browser's full-screen mode on a 16:9 screen.
+You can click the link above to run the current source code directly in the current browser window.
+Alternatively, to run the app from your own device, download or clone all files and open `index.html` in a web browser.

 > **NOTE:** See [Same Origin Policy](#same-origin-policy) for details about running the demo directly from the filesystem.